iamsad5566/BAC-Scraping-GUI/README.md

  4. Fill in the Year and Month info, adjust the member list.
 Press the **GO!** button, then just go ahead to have a cup of coffee.
  5. The caculated result would be exported under the root path, which is the `~/bac_scraper` folder.

+---

+ There's the other way to start the program, just use fyne package to package this go program into an application, also, remeber to drag the Scraping.jar, chromedriver, and config.yml into the application / Contents / Resources folder.
+ All you could just contact me, I will pass it to you directly.